Cao Rui: Family background

 When Cao Rui was born (likely in 205), his grandfather Cao Cao was the paramount warlord of the Han dynasty, who had rendered Emperor Xian of Han a mere figurehead.
 His father Cao Pi was Cao Cao's oldest surviving son and the heir apparent.
-His mother Lady Zhen had been the wife of Yuan Shao's son Yuan Xi, but when she was seized by Cao Cao's army in c.mid-September 204, Cao Pi forced her to marry him, and she gave birth to Cao Rui only eight months after the wedding—leading to theories that Cao Rui was actually biologically Yuan Xi's son and not Cao Pi's.
+His mother Lady Zhen had been the wife of Yuan Shao's son Yuan Xi, but when she was seized by Cao Cao's army in c.mid-September 204, (Note: The Zizhi Tongjian recorded that Cao Cao's army entered Ye during the night of the wuyin day of the 8th month of Jian'an 9 (13 Sep 204 in the Julian calendar); Cao Cao's biography in Sanguozhi dated the event to the same month and year, without indicating a specific day; the month corresponds to 12 Sep to 11 Oct 204 in the Julian calendar.
+The year ends on 6 Feb 205.)
+Cao Pi forced her to marry him, and she gave birth to Cao Rui only eight months after the wedding—leading to theories that Cao Rui was actually biologically Yuan Xi's son and not Cao Pi's.
 However, Cao Cao was fond of this grandson, and frequently ordered Rui to be at his side.
 Cao Cao even said, "It is because of you (Cao Rui) that my achievements can last three generations."
 Cao Pi, after his father's death in March 220, forced Emperor Xian to yield the throne to him and established Cao Wei in December of that year.
 Lady Zhen was not allowed to accompany him to the new capital Luoyang; in August 221, he forced her to commit suicide.
+(Note: Chen Shou wrote in Lady Guo's biography in Sanguozhi that Lady Zhen's death was due to Lady Guo becoming favored.
+When recording Lady Zhen's death, vol.69 of Zizhi Tongjian indicated that Lady Guo slandered her (谮之).)